rahulsarathy/yield-curve/README.md

 # To run

+- Install all dependencies with `pip3 install -r requirements.txt`.
-Run `./manage.py runserver` in your terminal.
+- Run `python3 manage.py runserver` in your terminal.
+- Navigate to `localhost:8000` to display the yield curve chart.